Goals When Installing an Efficient Proper Duct System:

 4. Minimal air flow resistance

-5. Designed to work efficiently with a correctly sized furnace
+5. Designed to work efficiently with a correctly sized heat pump

 Unfortunately, the vast majority of homes fail to meet these goals.
 Contractors can usually get away with installing poor quality duct systems.
 Generally, no one comes to test the leakage and few homeowners even look in the attic to examine that work that was done.
-Also, most furnaces are too large for their building.
-Ideally, a new duct system should be installed alongside a new furnace, and sized accordingly.
+Also, most heat pumps are too large for their building.
+Ideally, a new duct system should be installed alongside a new heat pump, and sized accordingly.

 Foil-faced fiberglass is the best option, whether you’re replacing old insulation or installing a whole new duct system.
 This stuff does everything you want for a duct.
 It’s versatile (can be installed on both rectangular and circular ducts), it’s safe, it dampens sound and prevents condensation, and finally, it can get you that R-8 thermal resistance.
 Also, it pairs up well with flex duct, which is very useful over shorter distances or irregular spaces (handy for connecting the air supply to the rigid ductwork, for example).